-Currently if you're an online player from the UK it's possible to spin the reels on certain slots in excess of £100 a spin, and it's fair to say even those that are against any further regulations hitting the UK market would agree that these bet sizes are on the extreme side.
+Currently if you're an online player from the UK, then it's possible to spin the reels on certain slots in excess of £100 a play, and it's fair to say even those that are against any further regulations hitting the UK market would agree that these bet sizes are on the extreme side.
 Recent articles from various parts of the media including the Daily Mail, outline a case for a maximum stake of £2 to be implemented ASAP from the UKGC, so just how have we got to this point?

 FIXED ODDS BETTING TERMINALS WERE REDUCED TO £2 PER SPIN IN THE UK IN 2019